the-data-center/Who-Lives/README.md

 Improvement ideas:

+- automatically download the link to the PEP data using the url

-- anywhere that needs to be edited in the series laid out above, make that immune to changes so you only need to update the "year" variable.
+- anywhere that needs to be edited in the series laid out above, make that immune to changes so you only need to update the "year" variable - including name of graphs

 - have the WhoLivesMarkdown.Rmd write images to both aws and generate the link in the same go.

 - further automate the process: in a separate script, have the year variable, have it source the data-pull.R file, and have it knit the WhoLivesMarkdown.Rmd (which calls the other files).

 - automatically update the excel sheet so it isn't manual - have the R script write into the excel sheet at the appropriate locations

+- archive things that are commented out

+- cpi adjustment: can we do that via API or get automatically from BLS?

+- PEP data doesn't add the previous year anymore, make that automatically add new year

+- can we connect to aws remotely?